KozakHou/cuDF-and-cuML/README.md

 I now have only the file called : Fill in NaN with Random Forest Algorithm, cuML and cuDF.

-It's highly possible to update much more cuDF and cuML project in this repository.
+It's highly possible to update much more cuDF and cuML projects in the repository.